 "Unwelcome conduct" may include, but is not limited to, unwelcome sexual advances, requests for sexual favors, and other verbal (e.g., slurs, jokes, name-calling) or physical harassment of a sexual nature.
-It can also include offensive remarks about a person's sex (including sexual orientation or gender identity).
+It can also include offensive remarks about a person's sex (including sexual orientation).